Geofence Warrants

 In order to comply with the requirements of US v.
 Chatrie, geofence warrants require a phased approach.
 By segmenting the warrant process into distinct phases, the privacy of unrelated persons can be protected.

 When devices within the geofence are identified by Google, they are assigned an anonymized identifier that only temporarily specifies a single device for the period of the warrant process.
-AT&T, T-Mobile and Verizon use IMSI numbers as their form of anonymized ID.
+AT&T and T-Mobile use IMSI numbers as their form of anonymized ID.
 Once the warrant phases have been completed, the anonymized identifiers are deleted by Google.
 It is also important to note that unlike other "anonymized data" on the internet, an "obfuscated ID" cannot be be used to identify a device or person by anyone other than Google.
 Similarly, only the telecoms know what IMSI number is assigned to which customer.

 Phase 1